openstack-archive/nova-powervm/README.rst

 The intent of this blueprint is to bring another driver to OpenStack that aligns with the ideals and vision of the community.

 It will be discussed in the Nova IRC and mailing lists.
-Representatives working on this driver will be at the design summit, though no sessions are planned on this topic.

 Alternatives